A Knotty Problem: Japanese Knotweed on neighbouring land

 - an injunction to prevent the continuing nuisance and prevent recurrence.

-For any queries on Japanese Knotweed or if you are affected by knotweed, please contact Samantha Leigh in the first instance and a member of the firm’s environmental team will be able to assist.
+For any queries on Japanese Knotweed or if you are affected by knotweed, please contact a member of the firm’s environmental team.

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.